-Capital goods Durable produced goods used over a period of time for the production of other goods.
+Durable goods used over a period of time for the production of other Capital goods goods.
 See also intermediate goods.

 Capital flow A flow of investments in and out of the country.
+The ratio of the stock of capital employed to the output produced.
+Capital-output ratio Category A, B and C municipalities The Constitution establishes three categories of municipality: Category A, or metropolitan municipalities; Category B, or local municipalities; and Category C, or district municipalities.

-Capital inflow The receipt of money by the host country from one or more countries.
-Capital-output ratio The ratio of the stock of capital employed to the output produced.
-Collective bargaining Negotiations between employees and employers on procedures and rules to cover conditions of work and rates of pay.
+Negotiations between employees and employers on procedures and rules Collective bargaining to cover conditions of work and rates of pay.

-Conditional grants Allocations of money from one sphere of government to another, conditional on certain services being delivered or on compliance with specified requirements.
+Allocations of money from one sphere of government to another, Conditional grants conditional on certain services being delivered or on compliance with specified requirements.

-Consolidated expenditure Total expenditure by national and provincial government, excluding allocations to local government other than agency payments.
+Consolidated expenditure Total expenditure by national and provincial government, social security funds, and transfers to municipalities and public entities.
 Consolidated general government National, provincial and local government, as well as extra-budgetary government institutions and social security funds.